supercharge/docs/deployment.md

 You should deploy a reverse proxy (like nginx) to terminate Internet traffic and pass requests through to your application.

 [Let's Encrypt](https://letsencrypt.org/) offers free SSL certificates to protect your applications.
 The [Certbot](https://certbot.eff.org/) command line utility generates Let's Encrypt SSL certificates and integrates with nginx.
 It updates the nginx configurations for your domains to support HTTPS.

+## Deployment Checklist
+Serving this documentation as fast as possible in “always on” manner is important to let you read it whenever you want.
+Therefore, we collected a list of deployment tips.
+Use this checklist as a reference when deploying your app to the public:

+**Application**
+- ensure `NODE_ENV=production`
+- enable error logging or use an error tracking service (e.g. [Sentry](https://sentry.io))
+- use an LTS or stable Node.js release
+- check if your server has sufficient resources
+- ensure you’re not using `JSON.parse()` for large data (large is `1 MB` or more)

+**Performance**
+- use a process manager to run your application (e.g. [PM2](http://pm2.keymetrics.io/))
+- remove unused dependencies from your `package.json`
+- minify static assets: CSS and JavaScript
+- minify your images (e.g. [tinypng.com](https://tinypng.com))

+**Security**
+- use SSL
+- all tests pass
+- the `.env` file is not checked-in to your source control
+- no sensitve data (API keys, passwords) in the configuration files
+- check your depencencies for securiy concerns with `npm audit`
+- enable rate limiting whenever possible
+- run your application as a non-root user